New York's 104th State Assembly district

 New York's 104th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Jonathan Jacobson since 2018, succeeding Frank Skartados.

 Geography

+2020s

+District 104 contains portions of Dutchess, Orange and Ulster counties.
+The towns of Newburgh, Beacon and the city of Poughkeepsie is within this district.

+2010s

 District 104 contains portions of Dutchess, Orange and Ulster counties.
 The towns of Newburgh, Beacon and part of the city of Poughkeepsie is within this district.